-- 1. explain the history, structure, features (such as E-mail programs and services) and future of the Internet. - 2. competently utilize Internet tools conduct research. - 3. determine the extent of information needed to conduct research for educational and business purposes. - 4. describe the proper way to qualify, phrase and refine research questions; - 5. critically evaluate research sources. - 6. discuss the process of doing business on the Internet; - 7. identify and describe the economic and social issues surrounding using the Internet in the facets of contemporary life; - 8. identify and describe the ethics and legality of using material found on the Internet.
+- 1. Explain the history, structure, features (such as E-mail programs and services) and future of the Internet. - 2.
+Competently utilize Internet tools conduct research. - 3.
+Identify and describe the economic and social issues surrounding using the Internet in the facets of contemporary life. - 4. identify and describe the ethics and legality of using material found on the Internet.